 1175 Mt Hood Ave, Woodburn, OR 97071

-With an on-site pharmacy and medical laboratory, as well as dental and WIC nutrition services, Yakima Valley Farm Worker’s Clinic makes healthcare as convenient as possible.
-The clinic is staffed with 12 medical providers, 2 dentists, and 2 pharmacists.
-The pharmacy at Yakima Valley Farm Worker’s Clinic provides patients with 340(B) prices making the cost of prescriptions affordable for our ambulatory care patients that use our clinic.
-The pharmacy fills over 40,000 prescriptions per year.
+With an on-site pharmacy, medical laboratory, dental, WIC, behavior health specialists, and nutrition services, Yakima Valley Farm Worker’s Clinic makes healthcare as convenient as possible.
+The clinic is staffed with medical providers, dentists, and pharmacists.
+The pharmacies within Yakima Valley Farm Worker’s Clinic provide patients with 340B prices making the cost of prescriptions affordable for our ambulatory care patients that use our clinic.
+The pharmacies fill over 40,000 prescriptions per year.

-Our pharmacy has complete access to the electronic medical record (Epic) and provides clinical services to our patients.
-Our services include medication synchronization, medication refill collaborative practice, therapeutic interchange collaborative practice, medication reconciliation, medication therapy management, anticoagulation services, and diabetes management.
+Our pharmacies have complete access to the electronic medical record (Epic) and provide clinical services to our patients.
+Our services include prescription mail order, medication synchronization, medication refill collaborative practice, therapeutic interchange collaborative practice, medication reconciliation, medication therapy management, anticoagulation services, hypertension management, and diabetes management.
 The pharmacy resident will be involved in all aspects of the clinical pharmacy programs.

-Primary Preceptors: Cathy Zehrung, Sarah Thomas, Kaylee Williamson
+Primary Preceptors:, Emily Gray, Sarah Thomas, Kaylee Williamson

-The resident will be involved in OSU orientation, residency orientation, and pharmacy orientation during this experience.
-The resident will be scheduled to work in different areas within the pharmacy department to develop a baseline comfort level of pharmacy practice at their primary site to be further developed during the service component of residency.
+The resident will be involved in residency, pharmacy, and clinic orientations during this experience.
+The resident will be scheduled to work in different areas within the pharmacy department to develop a baseline comfort level of pharmacy practice at their primary site to be further developed during the rest of the residency.
 The resident will interact with clinic pharmacists, pharmacy technicians, physicians, nurses, and other clinic staff.
-Self-motivation, willingness to learn and good communication is vital to success in this experience.
+Self-motivation, willingness to learn, and good communication is vital to succeed in this residency program.

-During this longitudinal rotation, the resident will build skills in utilizing the pharmacy dispensing software and will be responsible for taking on pharmacist tasks including performing final check on prescriptions (ensuring correct drug, dose, interactions and appropriateness of therapy).
+During this longitudinal rotation, the resident will build skills in utilizing the pharmacy dispensing software and will be responsible for taking on pharmacist tasks.
+Pharmacist tasks include: performing pre-verification, writing prescriptions, and final verification on prescriptions (ensuring correct drug, dose, interactions, and appropriateness of therapy).
 The resident will also be responsible for counseling patients on prescriptions, OTC recommendations, calling prescribers for clarification, and answering patient and provider questions.
-Daily responsibilities of the pharmacist include: providing patient care by counseling, preparing medications for dispensing, DUR, drug therapy dose checking and recommendations.
+Daily responsibilities of the pharmacist include: providing patient care by counseling, preparing medications for dispensing, conducting drug utilization reviews (DUR), drug therapy dose checking and recommendations.
 Throughout the year resident will assume greater responsibilities in the pharmacy including participating in operations and management tasks, and supervising/directing technicians and students on APPE rotations.

-Communications skills are essential for success on this rotation, and the resident will need to have clear communication with pharmacy staff, clinic staff, providers and especially patients.
+Communications skills are essential for success on this rotation, and the in this residency program.
+The resident will need to have clear communication with pharmacy staff, clinic staff, providers, and especially patients.
 The resident will need a good foundational knowledge of commonly prescribed medications and counseling points.
 The resident also will need problem-solving skills to identify and resolve medication-related concerns and questions that arise on the rotation.

-Common disease states encountered on this rotation in which the resident will be expected to gain proficiency through reviewing medication information resources and/or direct patient care include, but are not limited to: diabetes, hypertension, anticoagulation and pain management.
+Common disease states encountered in this residency program in which the resident will be expected to gain proficiency through reviewing medication information resources, guidelines, and/or direct patient care include, but are not limited to: diabetes, hypertension, anticoagulation, and pain management.

 The major project is a required, longitudinal learning experience to provide the resident with an opportunity to apply project management, research, leadership, and communication skills while conducting practice-based research.
 The resident will be the Principal Investigator (PI) and will be in control of all major aspects of the project including developing the study design and methodology, implementing the intervention and data collection, analyzing the collected data, and disseminating the knowledge gained from the scholarly work.